We offer Breakfast club from 7.30am each day. See here for more information

 Assemblies and Collective Worship

 As a school in Britain, we are required by law to have a daily act of worship/thought for the day.
-We have a collective worship policy for parents to see if they want to find out more and parents are always welcome to come and see an assembly if they wish; please ask at the office.
+We have a collective worship policy which parents can read if they want to find out more

 Assemblies are planned over the course of each term and will follow broad themes such as ‘People who help us’, ‘British Values’, Inventors, International Festivals and Celebrations.
 Over the course of the week our assemblies will include: